 These areas are relatively low-risk and straightforward to take on and therefore become an easy place to start.

 However, stopping here misses the larger picture.
-If these buckets are the only responsibilities of Product Ops, it over-simplifies what’s required to run a successful product org.
+If these buckets are the only responsibilities of product operations, it over-simplifies what’s required to run a successful product org.

-Instead, Product Ops should focus on enabling customer outcomes and achieving business results.
+Instead, product operations should focus on enabling customer outcomes and achieving business results.

 A product org is multi-faceted, with many factors driving its success.
 The most successful Product Ops pros orchestrate: